Frequently Asked Questions

 See documents in the resources links on the right, but in essence:

-- First aid course, safeguarding children course, complete a CRB check.
+- First aid course, safeguarding children course.

 - Technical training on casting and teaching